What's on in the Lords 24-28 March

 Legislation

-The Lords begins further checks on the Bus Services (No.2) Bill and 'tidies up' the Football Governance Bill.
+The Lords began further checks on the Bus Services (No.2) Bill, 'tidied up' the Football Governance Bill and considered Commons amendments to the Non-Domestic Rating (Multipliers and Private Schools) Bill.

-From 4.15pm in Grand Committee, members continue line by line examination of the Armed Forces Commissioner Bill.
+From 4.15pm in Grand Committee, members continued line by line examination of the Armed Forces Commissioner Bill.

 Orders and regulations